-Drop, Cover and Hold On!CAL STATE FULLERTON DRILLS: Wednesday, October 15, at 7:10 PM and Thursday, October 16, at 10:10 AM, a campus-wide announcement will direct everyone to Drop, Cover and Hold On!
-The two-minute announcement will serve as a reminder of the importance of preparedness, especially for earthquakes.
+On Wednesday, October 15, at 7:10 PM and Thursday, October 16, at 10:10 AM, Titans campus-wide participated in a Drop, Cover and Hold On exercise!
+The two-minute announcement served as a reminder of the importance of preparedness, especially for earthquakes.

 Drop Cover and Hold On

 The Red Cross is an internationally recognized relief agency.
 Watch this video to see the tremendous work they do, as seen in the 2010 earthquake in Haiti.
 8 minutes long and worth every minute -- great video to show students who want to work for relief agencies, too.

 have been recognized as a vital part of keeping the campus community abreast of emergency events.
 Make sure you look at your information (especially email and phone information) and keep it up to date.

 What Hurricane Sandy has taught us.

 I AM A DISASTER SERVICE WORKER!
 And so are YOU!

 Watch this video to learn what it means to be a Disaster Service Worker (ALL state employees are!) and what you may be called upon to do during a disaster.